-Madeleine was born in Gidea Park, where her family still lives, attended Hornchurch Grammar (now Emerson Park Academy) and led the Havering Youth Orchestra, playing alongside some current members of the Havering Concert Orchestra.
+Madeleine was born in Gidea Park, attended Hornchurch Grammar (now Emerson Park Academy) and led the Havering Youth Orchestra, playing alongside some current members of the Havering Concert Orchestra.
 She has frequently supported Havering Young Musicians, donating a prize, giving workshops and appearing as soloist with them in the Queen Elizabeth Hall in a work written for her by Michael Nyman, Havering Music School Patron.